dcxSt/pfb-mod/plots/README.md

-To generate all the plots just run `./plotall.sh`
+To generate all the plots from the paper run `./plotall.sh`